furkangencer/react-native-firebase-push-notifications/setrow-rn-push/Readme.md

               })
               .catch(err => console.log('Can\'t initiate the push service.', err))

+Also, you should register the background handler in your <b>index.js</b> like the following:

+    // some other imports here...
+    import {backgroundMessaging} from './setrow-rn-push'; // <-- Import the backgroundMessaging function using destructuring

+    // Current main application
+    AppRegistry.registerComponent(appName, () => App);
+    // New task registration
+    AppRegistry.registerHeadlessTask('RNFirebaseBackgroundMessage', () => backgroundMessaging); // <-- Add this line

 # Example
     import React, { useEffect , useState} from 'react';
     import {Alert, StyleSheet, View, Switch} from 'react-native';